smogon/pokemon-showdown/sim/TEAMS.md

 - `MOVES` is a comma-separated list of move IDs.

-- `PPUPS` can be left blank for 3 PP Ups in all moves.
+- `PPUPS` correspond to the moves as specified in `MOVES`.
+A blank value is for 3 PP Ups, and if all values are blank, the semicolon and commas can be removed.

 - `NATURE` left blank means Serious, except in Gen 1-2, where it means no Nature.